24 Ways Employers Can Manage Stress at Work (Use Them Today)

 Do This: Talk to your employees.
 Let them know what is going on and keep them informed about future plans as early as you can.
 Discussing changes with them may open up valuable input from them so you can find the most effective solutions.

-22) Employees need a pleasant and safe working environment
+22) Employees need a pleasant and safe working environment to reduce workplace stress

 Often, employees do not have control over their working environment.
 Hazards, distractions and annoyances can be stressful, especially if the employee can do nothing to change it.